elinscott-talks/group_meeting_march_2025/slides.typ

 #raw(read("cwl/echo_uppercase.cwl"), lang: "yaml")

 == Pros and Cons

-#show raw: it => [
+#slide()[
-  #set text(size: 1.25em)
+#set text(size: 0.8em)
-  #it
-]

 - pros: #pause
-  - clear and explicit #pause
+  - explicit #pause
+  - composable #pause
-  - composable and customisable #pause
+  - customisable #pause
 - cons: #pause
-  - verbose #pause
+  - verbose with lots of boilerplate
-  - complicated workflows lead to very complicated CWL (e.g. `while`) #pause
+  - complicated workflows become very complicated CWL (e.g. `while`) #pause
   - `ExpressionTool` restricted to Javascript #pause
-  - need to define custom types (e.g. OPTIMADE, PREMISE) #pause
+  - need to define custom types (see e.g. OPTIMADE, PREMISE) #pause
   - custom types do not permit defaults #pause
-  - rigorous schemas require willingness from the community #pause
+  - rigorous schemas require willingness from the community

-==
+]

+== ... willingness from the community?
-#image("cwl/qe_issue.png", width: 100%)
+#image("cwl/qe_issue.png", height: 100%)
-==

 #image("cwl/qe_issue_2.png", width: 100%)
+//

-= So where does that leave koopmans?
+// = So where does that leave koopmans?
-== Rewriting `koopmans`
+// == Rewriting `koopmans`
-`koopmans` is slowly being refactored into "CWL-inspired" python
+// `koopmans` is slowly being refactored into "CWL-inspired" Python
+//

-#show raw: it => [
+// #show raw: it => [
-  #set text(size: 0.5em)
+//   #set text(size: 0.5em)
-  #it
+//   #it
-]
+// ]
-#raw(read("bin2xml.py"), lang: "python")
+// #raw(read("bin2xml.py"), lang: "python")
+//
+// == An example composite workflow
+//
+// #raw(read("kcw_then_w90.py"), lang: "python")
+//

-= Aside: Common Workflows
+// = Aside: Common Workflows
-== Common Workflows
+// == Common Workflows
-Compare with Common Workflows (all implemented in AiiDA https://doi.org/10.1038/s41524-021-00594-6, but can change code -- maybe talk with Marnik about this and the advantages/limitations.
+// Compare with Common Workflows (all implemented in AiiDA https://doi.org/10.1038/s41524-021-00594-6, but can change code -- maybe talk with Marnik about this and the advantages/limitations.
 Are people writing any common workflows or is everything still code-dependent?
 No -- for anything complicated you need code-specific logic)
+//
+// = Conclusions
+// ==

-In an ideal world:
+// In an ideal world:
-- workflows with very prescribed inputs and outputs
+// - workflows with very prescribed inputs and outputs
-- workflows that are engine-agnostic (we should not have to rewrite how to calculate binding energy curves, defect energies etc again and again -- nor should this knowledge exclusive to AiiDA)
+// - workflows that are engine-agnostic (we should not have to rewrite how to calculate binding energy curves, defect energies etc again and again -- nor should this knowledge exclusive to AiiDA)
-- should make concatenating workflows straightforward
+// - should make concatenating workflows straightforward
-- workflow manages such as AiiDA can read and run .cwl files
+// - workflow manages such as AiiDA can read and run .cwl files
+//

-The alternative: siloed communities where we only write AiiDA -- that is valid, but we need to simplify, we need to educate, we need to commit (and not push people away from it)
+// The alternative: siloed communities where we only write AiiDA -- that is valid, but we need to simplify, we need to educate, we need to commit (and not push people away from it)
+//

-Where we call down
+// Where we call down
-- everyone wants bespoke
+// - everyone wants bespoke

-==
-Test#footnote("This is a footnote")

-= Introduction

-== Subsection

-#par(justify: true)[#lorem(200)]

-#focus-slide()[Here is a focus slide presenting a key idea]

-#matrix-slide()[
-  This is a matrix slide
-][
-  You can use it to present information side-by-side ][ with an arbitrary number of rows and columns
-]

-== Test
-More text appears under the same subsection title as earlier

-But a new subsection starts a new page.

-Now, let's cite a nice paper.@Linscott2023

 == References